1. Home

 What happens if I want to end a tracker mortgage early?

-If you’re within a set deal period, most lenders charge early repayment charges (ERC) to leave before the end date.
+If you’re within a set deal period, most lenders charge early repayment charges (ERCs) to leave before the end date.
 Although this doesn’t usually apply to lifetime trackers.

-How much ERCs cost is reflected by how long is left on your deal.
+How much ERCs you'll be charged depend on how long is left on your deal.
 Expect to pay a lot more if you have 9 years left on a deal than if you only have 1.

 What are the pros and cons of a tracker mortgage?